 - With FEMtrimesh() display a function u as a 3D mesh.
-If no values for u are provided, the 2D mesh is displayed. - With FEMsurf () display a function u as a 3D surface.
-The syntax is identical to FEMtrimesh ().
+If no values for u are provided, the 2D mesh is displayed. - With FEMtrisurf () display a function u as a 3D surface.
+The syntax is identical to FEMtrimesh (). - With FEMtricontour () display level curves of a function u.
+The syntax similar to the above.

-Both function accept meshes with linear or quadratic elements.
-For quadratic elements the 6 nodes in each element are connected by straight lines, i.e. as if a second order triangle would be composed of 4 first order triangles.
+All functions accept meshes with linear, quadratic or cubic elements.
+For quadratic elements the 6 nodes in each element are connected by straight lines, i.e. as if one second order triangle would be composed of 4 first order triangles.
+For cubic elements the 10 nodes in each element are connected by straight lines, i.e. as if one third order triangle would be composed of 9 first order triangles.